metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_restore_v1alpha1_manifest.md

 Optional:

-- `target` (Attributes) Defines the pods that need to be executed for the exec action.Execution will occur on all pods that meet the conditions. (see [below for nested schema](#nestedatt--spec--ready_config--exec_action--target))
+- `target` (Attributes) Defines the pods that need to be executed for the exec action.
+Execution will occur on all pods that meet the conditions. (see [below for nested schema](#nestedatt--spec--ready_config--exec_action--target))

 <a id="nestedatt--spec--ready_config--exec_action--target"></a>
 ### Nested Schema for `spec.ready_config.exec_action.target`